When is BBC2's King Lear starring Anthony Hopkins on TV?

 When is BBC2’s King Lear starring Anthony Hopkins on TV?

-Everything you need to know about the BBC's King Lear adaptation which also features Emma Thompson and Emily Watson
+Everything you need to know about the BBC's King Lear adaptation which also features Emma Thompson, Emily Watson and Florence Pugh

 From the first scene of director Richard Eyre’s modern-dress version of King Lear, where Lear (played by Anthony Hopkins) rashly divides Britain between his daughters, the scene is set for a tense, harrowing and shockingly believable adaptation.